NNPDF/applgrids/README.md

 Each folder contains a specific README file with the summary information about the grid origin and usage.

+### Testing code

+A small testing code for generating predictions from APPLgrids + LHAPDF is provided in `appltest`.

 ### Tag policy

 This repository is usually tagged before the production of a new NNPDF release so tables have a history.